 About the Book

-Perfect for children, families, and classrooms, Going to the Festival encourages young readers to celebrate local culture, support the people around them, and recognize how community events enrich everyday life.
-Sometimes the best adventures are closer than we expect, waiting in the places we already call home.
+Created for children, families, educators, and librarians, Going to the Festival encourages young readers to notice what is familiar, support those around them, and recognize how local traditions shape everyday life.
+It reminds readers that meaningful adventures are often closer than they think, found in shared experiences with friends, neighbors, and community.

 Meet the Characters